DrMeepster/vs_cake/README.md

 [![ver][]](https://github.com/samisalreadytaken/vs_library) [![size][]](/../../raw/master/vs_library.nut)

-High-performance, powerful vscript libraries; written mainly for CSGO.
+High-performance, powerful vscript libraries; written mainly for CSGO and modified for Portal 2.

 It is advised to always use the latest version.